edoDev/squirrelchopper/README.md

 ### What's up with the name?
 I've got a garden-wind-powered-metal-thing in my back yard and the squirrels love to climb on it.
 It rotates and looks like its going to chop them up -- hence the name squirrelchopper.
-Anyways, watching it while drinking coffee one day I was stuck at how efficiently it moved and thought it would be a good name for what this is trying to accomplish
+Anyways, watching it while drinking coffee one day I was struck at how efficiently it moved and thought it would be a good name for what this is trying to accomplish

 ### References, projects and data this leverages